marcopaga/spring-cloud-netflix-demo/backend/README.md

 Both will return the sum of two numbers.
 With the first path you can explicitly define the numbers.
 The root URL will create two random numbers and sum these up.

+# Health Checks

+The backend has this property set:

+    eureka:
+      client:
+        healthcheck:
+          enabled: true

+This will advise eureka to check the `/health` Spring Boot Actuator endpoint for the service.
+As a consequence this instance will only be announced to other clients if the health Status is `UP`.

 # Processing

 The process simulates a processing time.
 The maximum number of millis can be configured with the spring property `backend.processing.time.max`.
 This property is currently propagated by the Spring cloud config server.